ornellamariestella/AirBnB-data-analysis-python/README.md

 > [!TIP]
 > Read this first.

-# New York City's 2019 AirBnB data analysis using Python :snake:
+# New York City's AirBnB data analysis using Python :snake:

-“AB_NYC_2019” is an official AirBnB dataset containing information and metrics about New York City listings for the year 2019.
+“AB_NYC_2019” is an official AirBnB dataset containing key information about all New York City's listings for the year 2019.
 This dataset was retrieved from Kaggle.

 ## The task